YOUR PERSONAL INFORMATION

 I will not transfer your data outside the EU without your consent, although you need to be aware that I do use a third party service as part of my business operation, as follows:

-My website is provided through PhD Interactive and their WebHealer solution.
+My website is written and designed by myself, and is powered through PhD Interactive and their WebHealer solution.
 They do not hold any personal data on my behalf, and while any emails received via my website are done so via the WebHealer mail system for privacy reasons they are not accessible to staff at WebHealer and are not stored on any of their systems.
 The full privacy statement from PhD Interactive can be found here: http://www.phdinteractive.co.uk/privacy/

 Protecting Your Personal Data